agoutsmedt/central_bank_database/README.md

 ## Cleaning scripts

 Here are all the scripts to clean the data scraped and to merge them to build one big database of central banks communication.

+## Helper scripts

+This directory gathers a script of `helper_functions.R` used in various scripts.
+It also gathers some background scripts used for longer operation: it launches the script as a background job, notably for downloading pdf or running OCR, to avoid waiting for the end of the operation that can take hour.
+As we don't want to overload website by too many requests, we use slow downloading, making background jobs necessary.